CONCACAF Gold Cup qualification: Resume

 The final spot in the 2002 CONCACAF Gold Cup was determined by a two-leg playoff between the fourth place team at the 2001 Caribbean Cup and the fourth place team at the 2001 UNCAF Nations Cup.
 This format would be re-used in 2015 and 2017.

 There was not a Caribbean Cup held before the 2003 CONCACAF Gold Cup to determine the CFU's entrants.
 Instead, a one-off CFU Qualifying Tournament was held to determine the two Gold Cup participants and the two playoff participants.
 The two Caribbean teams were joined by the fourth place team in the 2003 UNCAF Nations Cup in a round-robin playoff for two spots in the Gold Cup.

 From 2007 to 2017, no nations from outside the CONCACAF region participated in the Gold Cup.
 The 12-team tournament consisted of three North American, five Central American, and four Caribbean teams.
 For the 2015 and 2017 tournaments, the fifth Central American spot was awarded to the winner of a two-leg playoff featuring the 5th place teams from the Copa Centroamericana and the Caribbean Cup.
 The Central American team won the playoff on both occasions.

 Beginning with the 2019 CONCACAF Gold Cup, qualification has been linked to the CONCACAF Nations League.
 Held in 2018–19, the one-off CONCACAF Nations League qualifying tournament determined ten of the sixteen Gold Cup participants.
 For the 2021 CONCACAF Gold Cup, twelve spots were awarded based on the results of the 2019–20 CONCACAF Nations League, an invitation was given to Qatar, and the final three berths were determined from a two-round play-off qualifier.
+For the final round of qualification in 2023, 12 teams competed for 3 berths while in 2025, 14 teams competed for 7 berths.